ThijsWouters/ThijsWouters.github.io/_drafts/project-workbench.markdown

 2. Build legs

-   1. Using 2 pieces of 88 cm.
-You screw them together as shown in the picture.
+   1. Screw two pieces of 88 cm togheter as shown in the picture.

       ![Leg][]